shrinerb/shrine/README.md

-Unlike other uploading libraries, Shrine embraces that putting phases of file upload into background jobs is essential for scaling and good user experience, and it ships with `background_helpers` plugin which makes it really easy:
+Unlike other uploading libraries, Shrine embraces that putting phases of file upload into background jobs is essential for scaling and good user experience, so it ships with `background_helpers` plugin which makes backgrounding really
+easy:

 ```rb
 Shrine.plugin :background_helpers